socek/formskit/doc/tutorial2.rst

 texts, not whole error text For example, NotEmpty validator returns only 'NotEmpty' text.
 It is because no translation system is implemented, so the system only returns validator name.
-To use translation system you need to make a subclass of Message, and put it into your Form.
+To use translation system you need to make a subclass of Translation, and put it into your Form.

 .. code-block:: python

     from formskit import Form
     from formskit.validators import NotEmpty
-    from formskit.messages import Message
+    from formskit.translation import Translation

-    class Translated(Message):
+    class Translated(Translation):
         _translations = {
             'NotEmpty': 'This field ca not be empty.', }